AmazingAng/WTF-Solidity/Languages/en/34_ERC721_en/readme.md

 }
 ```

-Expanding into the world of programming languages, whether it's Java's interface or Rust's Trait (of course, in solidity, it's more like a library than a trait), whenever it relates to interfaces, it implies that an interface is a collection of certain behaviors (in solidity, interfaces are equivalent to a collection of function selectors).
+Expanding into the world of programming languages, whether it's Java's interface or Rust's Trait (of course, in solidity, it's more like a library than a trait), whenever it relates to interfaces, it implies that an interface is a collection of certain behaviours (in solidity, interfaces are equivalent to a collection of function selectors).
 If a certain type implements a certain interface, it means that the type has a certain functionality.
 Therefore, as long as a certain contract type implements the above `ERC721TokenReceiver` interface (specifically, it implements the `onERC721Received` function), the contract type indicates to the outside world that it has the ability to manage NFTs.
 Of course, the logic of operating NFTs is implemented in other functions of the contract.

 When executing `safeTransferFrom` in the ERC721 standard, it will check whether the target contract implements the `onERC721Received` function, which is an operation based on the `ERC165` idea.